xaionaro-go/avd/README.md

 * [`go2rtc`](https://github.com/AlexxIT/go2rtc): it appeared to be just a forwarding/routing server, rather than a normal server (e.g.: [ITS#1238](https://github.com/AlexxIT/go2rtc/issues/1238#issuecomment-2237036661)); not integratable into another Go project; and even those were not problems by now I'm convinced it would not have handled my edge cases better than mediamtx.
 * So on.

 I also tried to solve my problems with just small libraries/packages, e.g. [github.com/yutopp/go-rtmp](https://github.com/yutopp/go-rtmp) (see also [github.com/xaionaro-go/go-rtmp](https://github.com/xaionaro-go/go-rtmp)), but all of them were even further from supporting my edge cases.
-For example, IIRC, `go-rtmp` did not even support multihours streams (the timestamp field in RTMP was overflowing).
+For example, IIRC, `go-rtmp` did not even support multihour streams (the timestamp field in RTMP was overflowing).

+The general pattern is that a project:
+* Does not support protocols I need.
+* Works badly in edge cases.
+* Is too difficult to build for Android/iOS/Linux/whatever.
+* Is not integratable into an existing Go project.
+* Has major bugs/limitations even in normal cases.

+So the hope is that if I'll just use `libav` I'll avoid these problems better than the other projects, but with focus on solving my personal edge cases.